 This picturesque stretch of water lies at the bottom of Perth High Street.
 Fishing is left bank only from the uppermost road bridge to approximately 200 metres below the railway bridge.
 Fly and spinning are permitted throughout the beat.
 In its heyday day the pool between the road bridges used to hold prolific numbers of salmon, especially after long summer drought conditions.
 Although nowadays fish tend to push through this part of the river, it is still worth a throw when the water is low.
 Every year a few fish still feature in the returns for this beat.
 The stretch from the railway bridge to the lower boundary used to be good for sea trout fishing at night but they are rarely fished for these days.
-Anglers fishing this beat should pay particular attention to the Tide Table for Perth (see links page) to avoid be being cut off by the incoming tide in certain areas.
-Members enjoy access to trout and grayling fishing on much of the lands owned by the Estate in addition to the salmon fishing permits which are available by additional subscription.
+Anglers fishing this beat should pay particular attention to the Tide Table for Perth to avoid be being cut off by the incoming tide in certain areas.
+Members also enjoy free trout and grayling fishing on all beats controlled buy the Club.

 Club Joining Fee: £50

 Annual Subscription: Adult = £100 Youth (Under 19) = £50 Junior (Under 16) = £20

 Permit Prices: Rome Croy = £200 Muirton = £150 Willowgate = £60 Almond = £40 (Youth Permit 50 % off full price)